-Financial aid proceeds will be disbursed based upon the cost of attendance for each semester in the academic year.
+Financial aid will be disbursed based upon the cost of attendance for each semester in the academic year.
+The cost of attendance budget can be found on the School of Medicine website.
 A student’s financial aid eligibility is determined for the academic year from Summer Semester through Spring Semester.
-The Office of University Financial Aid will send information about disbursement amounts once awards have been determined, and students will receive access to a personalized financial aid portal where they can review and accept their assistance.
+The School of Medicine Office of Financial Aid will send information about disbursement amounts once awards have been determined, and students will receive access to a personalized financial aid portal where they can review and accept their assistance.

 Financial aid is disbursed by semester.
 The summer disbursement is in early July, the fall in late August, and the spring in January.
 Funds are disbursed beginning the first day of the regular university semester for those who have completed all required steps in the loan application process.

 Free Application for Federal Student Aid

 We recommend that all students should complete the Free Application for Federal Student Aid, or FAFSA, application as soon as they are accepted into the MSA Program.
 To be eligible to receive federal student aid, an accepted student must be a citizen or eligible noncitizen of the United States, must have a valid Social Security Number, and must meet other basic criteria.
 Students can review the U.S. Department of Education’s eligibility criteria.

 The application requires a student’s tax return information and Federal Student Aid ID as well as key details from the MSA Program, which are distributed to all accepted students.
 The CWRU MSA Program Code for FAFSA is 003137.
 MSA students typically receive a maximum award through FAFSA that provides enough funding to cover tuition and living expenses.